-Problems in neurocognition and social cognition are critical components of the schizophrenia syndrome symptoms.
+Problems in neurocognition and social cognition are common symptoms of schizophrenia, bipolar disorder and depression.

 ABOUT THE C-SARS